lesysang1322002/EC_Challenge_2024_Test/APIReference/README.md

 Không có

 ### Ví dụ
-The Ví dụ moves the left gripper to position 30° and the right gripper to position 60° for 1.5 seconds
+Ví dụ moves the left gripper to position 30° and the right gripper to position 60° for 1.5 seconds
 ```
 LbGripper.moveToLR(30, 60, 1500);
 ```